WizardofHause/PicTunes/README.md

 - THE MOST INNOVATIVE AND CUTTING EDGE MUSIC EXPERIENCE IN THIS ENTIRE GITHUB REPOSITORY -

-As a user of PicTunes, you'll have exclusive access to at least 30 RIAA-certified diamond-selling albums, and build your own personal library of PicTunes albums.
+Users of PicTunes have unlimited exclusive access to over 29 RIAA-certified diamond-selling albums' cover art and the corresponding tracklists.
+Each album is pre-set with a PicTunes Popularity score from 0 to 100 that users can update and reset at the click of a button.

+Users can build their own personal PicTunes Library of PicTunes albums, to keep track of their favorites.